adoroszlai/ozone/hadoop-hdds/docs/content/tools/Admin.md

   -s, --start=<startItem>   The item to start the listing from.
                             i.e. continuation token.
 This will be excluded from the result.
-      --service-host=<omHost>
-                            Ozone Manager Host.
-If OM HA is enabled, use --service-id instead.
-If you must use
-                              --service-host with OM HA, this must point directly to the leader OM.
-This option is required when --service-id is not provided or when HA is not enabled.
       --service-id, --om-service-id=<omServiceId>
                             Ozone Manager Service ID -V, --version             Print version information and exit.